Trump says Florida massacre proves he's right on Islamist threat

 "Law enforcement and intelligence agencies are hard at work, and we will learn more in the hours and days ahead," said Clinton, who expressed her sympathy for the victims and said "weapons of war" have no place on U.S. streets.

-Trump's campaign said that a speech scheduled for Monday that was to be devoted to criticizing Hillary and Bill Clinton would now be centred on national security and counter-terrorism.
+Trump's campaign said that a speech scheduled for Monday that was to be devoted to criticizing Hillary and Bill Clinton would now be centered on national security and counter-terrorism.

 (Additional reporting by Alana Wise; Additional reporting by Yara Bayoumy in Port St. Lucie, Florida; Editing by Caren Bohan, Alistair Bell and Michael Perry)